 Class Outline and Concept

-I am currently in my second semester of MUS 49000, Music Composition Seminar.
 Weekly creative projects have yielded various themes, melodies, and fully realized concert pieces.
-Generally we spend several class periods analyzing composers and styles, and then attempt to compose in their style.
+Generally we spent several class periods analyzing composers and styles, and then attempt to compose in their style.

 Click on the score below to enlarge the image or download the PDF for the full score.